Caesar Kleberg Foundation for Wildlife Conservation

 Remarkably, for over seventy years only eight individuals have influenced the direction and philanthropy of the Caesar Kleberg Foundation for Wildlife Conservation.
 The Caesar Kleberg Wildlife Research Institute was founded in 1981 from a $3 million endowment from the Caesar Kleberg Foundation.
 The Institute has grown in the last 33 years, to become one of the leading wildlife research programs in Texas and one of the finest in the nation.

-For the first twenty-five years of the Caesar Kleberg Wildlife Research Institute, only three Trustees, Tio Kleberg, Leroy G. Denman, Jr., and Duane M. Leach, created, supported, and nurtured the Institute from a fledgling staff of one Director and four scientists in 1981 to a vibrant, dynamic, cutting-edge, and renowned body of twenty-five scientists, fifteen staff, and sixty students.
-In the fiscal year ending August 31, 2018, this committed group of people received over $3.2 million in grants, contracts, and donations.
+For the first twenty-five years of the Caesar Kleberg Wildlife Research Institute, three Trustees of the CKF, Tio Kleberg, Leroy G. Denman, Jr., and Duane M. Leach, created, supported, and nurtured the Institute from a fledgling staff of one Director and four scientists in 1981 to a vibrant, dynamic, cutting-edge, and renowned body of twenty-five scientists, sixteen staff, and sixty students.
+In the fiscal year ending August 31, 2018, this committed group of people received over $4.4 million in grants, contracts, and donations.
 The Institute has published over twenty-six books and has had over 900 articles in scientific journals.
 As of August 31, 2018, the science faculty have graduated over 300 students with a M.S. or Ph.D. in wildlife conservation and management and an untold number of undergraduates have been involved in research and influenced by the Institute's science team in one way or another.